Empowering Personal, Social & Ecological Well-being, since 1980

 - Develops practical knowledge transferable to all sectors, arenas and aspects of life.

 - Generates appreciation for the concept of global community, nature as a life support system, and self as a precious, renewable and evolving resource.

-Private Interplay sessions are available for organizational groups of 6-14 people who want to explore how sustainability principals can support personal and cultural development as well as existing or desired organizational missions, goals & objectives.
+Private Interplay sessions are available for groups of 4-30 people interested in exploring how sustainability principles can support personal and cultural development as well as existing or desired organizational missions, goals & objectives.

-To learn more and/or schedule a workshop for your organization or sign up for participation in group sessions that will be open to the public, contact Marta Swain, firstname.lastname@example.org or 616.334-3589.
+To learn more and/or schedule a workshop for your organization, contact Marta Swain, firstname.lastname@example.org or 616.334-3589.

 From 1980-1996, Marta Swain traveled extensively as visiting artist/educational consultant facilitating Interplay workshops for diverse clients around the world (Vitae below).

 In 1994, Swain read Paul Hawken's Ecology of Commerce and learned that cotton was one of the world's most toxic crops.
 In 1996, she founded Clothing Matters to offer apparel produced with respect for life.

 West Michigan Environmental Action Council: Grand Rapids MI: 1989-1995